vocify/speakr-demo/README.md

 }
 ```

-#### Interruption Event
+#### Interruption Event received from speakr

 You will receive a clear event when there is an interruption.
-Upon receiving this message, you can clear the previously sent buffer and begin playing the upcoming buffer :
+Upon receiving this message, you can clear the previously sent buffer and begin playing the upcoming buffers :

 ```json
 {